How to Plan Your New Zealand Great Walk

 Make a Great Walk Meal Plan

-Make a plan of what you intend to eat each day so you don’t end up making extra weight in your backpack with the food you aren’t going to eat.
-You also don’t want to be stuck in a situation with not enough food!
+Make a plan of what you intend to eat each day so you don’t end up putting extra weight in your backpack with the food you aren’t going to eat.
+You also don’t want to be stuck in a situation where there is not enough food!

 Breakfast